In government, academia, journalism, and the private sector, Juliette Kayyem has served as a national leader in America’s homeland security efforts.

 Juliette has spent over 15 years managing complex policy initiatives and organizing government responses to major crises in both state and federal government.
 Most recently, she was President Obama’s Assistant Secretary for Intergovernmental Affairs at the Department of Homeland Security.
 There she played a pivotal role in major operations including handling of the H1N1 pandemic and the BP Oil Spill response; she also organized major policy efforts in immigration reform and community resiliency.

-Before that, she was Massachusetts Governor Deval Patrick’s homeland security advisor guiding regional planning and the state’s first interoperability plan, and overseeing the National Guard.
+Before that, she served as Massachusetts Governor Deval Patrick’s homeland security advisor, guiding regional planning and the state’s first interoperability plan, and overseeing the National Guard.
 She has also served as a member of the National Commission on Terrorism, a legal advisor to US Attorney General Janet Reno, and a trial attorney and counselor in the Civil Rights Division at the Justice Department.
 She is the recipient of many government honors, including the Distinguished Public Service Award, the Coast Guard’s highest medal awarded to a civilian.
 In 2013, she was named the Pulitzer Prize finalist for editorial columns in the Boston Globe focused on ending the Pentagon’s combat exclusion rule against women, a policy that was changed that year.

 A graduate of Harvard College and Harvard Law School, mother of three children, she is married to First Circuit Court of Appeals Judge David Barron.

 Juliette is the founder of Kayyem Solutions, LLC, a female-owned security business providing strategic advice to a range of companies in technology, risk management, mega-event planning, venture capital and more.